acastro2/blog/content/post/kafka-retries-go.md

 ---
-title: "Kafka Retries Go"
+title: "Kafka Retries: Implementing Consumer Retry Capabilities in Go"
 date: 2023-01-24T22:44:14-06:00
-#draft: true
+draft: true
 ---

-When doing event-driven applications using Kafka, in the consumer side, after you receiving the Kafka message, your application needs to do something with it.
-For this blog post lets name this part "Processing the message".
+When doing event-driven applications using Kafka, on the consumer side, after receiving the Kafka message, your application needs to do something with it.
+For this blog post, let's call this part "Processing the message".

-But wait, lets get everybody to the same page, what is Kafka again?
+## What is Kafka again?

+But before we dive into that, let's make sure we're all on the same page and refresh our memory on what exactly Kafka is.

-Apache Kafka is a distributed streaming platform that allows applications to process, store, and analyze large streams of data in real-time.
-It is designed to handle high volume, high throughput, and low latency data streams.
+Apache Kafka is a super powerful distributed streaming platform that allows applications to process, store, and analyze large streams of data in real time.
+It's built to handle a high volume, high throughput, and low latency data streams.

 In Kafka, a consumer is an application that reads messages from one or more topics.
-Consumers subscribe to one or more topics and consume the messages that are produced to those topics.
-Consumers keep track of the offset of the messages that they have consumed, so that they can pick up where they left off in case of failures or restarts.
+Consumers subscribe to one or more topics and consume the messages that are produced on those topics.
+Consumers keep track of the offset of the messages that they have consumed so that they can pick up where they left off in case of failures or restarts.

 Consumers can also be part of a consumer group, where each consumer in the group is assigned a subset of the partitions for a topic, allowing for parallel consumption of the data.

+## Working with examples
-Now that we are all in the same page, lets create an example:

-We work on a company named ACME, and we have a Kafka topic which receives a new message every time a new Customer is created and this Customer needs to receive an email saying that his account is now fully created and that they need to verify the email.
+Now that we're all on the same page, let's create an example.
+Imagine you work for a company named ACME, and you have a Kafka topic that receives a new message every time a new customer is created.
+This customer needs to receive an email saying that their account is fully created and that they need to verify their email.

-When we read something like "when something happens" do "something else", always think about events!
-Events, in Kafka are messages!
+When we read something like "when something happens" do "something else," always think about events!
+Events, in Kafka, are messages!

-So now, we are going to create this microservice that will:
+We're going to create a microservice that will:

-1. Receive this new customer message from Kafka
+* Receive this new customer message from Kafka.
-2. Compose a nice email
+* Compose a nice email.
-3. Send it to the customer
+* Send it to the customer.
-4. Add a new message to another topic saying that the message was sent!
+* Add a new message to another topic saying that the message was sent!

-Lets diagram that for more visibility:
+Let's diagram that for more visibility:

 {{<mermaid>}}
 graph LR